help-me-mom/ng-mocks/README.md

   platformBrowserDynamicTesting(),
 );

-ngMocks.defaultExclude(TranslationModule);
+ngMocks.globalExclude(TranslationModule);
 ```

 Now, if we call `MockModule(ModuleWithTranslationModule)`,
 the `TranslationModule` will be excluded out of the final mock module,
 and, consequently, the version from `initTestEnvironment` will be used.

-#### ngMocks.defaultKeep
+#### ngMocks.globalKeep

-`ngMocks.defaultExclude` marks declarations, services and tokens to be avoided from the mocking process during creating mock modules.
+`ngMocks.globalExclude` marks declarations, services and tokens to be avoided from the mocking process during creating mock modules.

 The best place to do that is in `src/test.ts` for jasmine or in `src/setupJest.ts` for jest.